Amazon Work Injuries on the Rise

 Jeff Bezos and the company as a whole have mostly denied these allegations.
 They insist that employees are allowed breaks if needed in order to prevent injury, and that they are not held to unrealistic performance standards.
 Kelly Nantel, an Amazon spokesperson, also asserted that the data is skewed due to the fact that Amazon has recently seen a surge in younger employees, ages 18 to 24, who are more likely as a demographic to exert themselves to the point of injury.
 However, the company has still acknowledged that there is room for improvement.
 Bezos vowed to make Amazon “Earth’s safest place to work”, and has also said the company will invest $300 million in various safety projects.

-We here at Munley Law are so deeply sorry that you or a loved one has experienced an injury in the workplace, at Amazon, or elsewhere but we can assure you there is hope.
-Munley Law is here to help you find a way through by providing excellent legal support and services.
+We here at Munley Law Personal Injury Attorneys are so deeply sorry that you or a loved one has experienced an injury in the workplace at Amazon, or elsewhere but we can assure you there is hope.
+Munley Law Personal Injury Attorneys is here to help you find a way through by providing excellent legal support and services.

-If you are in the process of seeking workers’ compensation, or if you have questions about your rights to these benefits, please don’t hesitate to reach out to Munley Law.
+If you are in the process of seeking workers’ compensation, or if you have questions about your rights to these benefits, please don’t hesitate to reach out to the personal injury lawyers at Munley Law Personal Injury Attorneys.
 Contact us today to schedule your free initial consultation and learn how we can help protect your interests.

 Share this post: